 This course takes a unique approach by emphasizing two goals: 1) prepare students to excel on the AP exam, and 2) expose students to a Christian view of American history.

 The first goal is accomplished by a rigorous college-level course of study.
 It covers U.S.history from colonization through the present, including political, social, cultural, and economic themes.
 The main textbook is supplemented with a video series, powerpoint slideshows, primary source documents, and internet research.
-There will also be editorial cartoon analyses, interviews, and two research papers.
-An average month will include about 200 pages of textbook reading, two essays (roughly 500 words each), a number of primary documents, an interview or cartoon analysis, several quizzes, and whatever extra credit or bonus assignments the student chooses to complete.
+There will also be editorial cartoon analyses, interviews, and group discussion projects.
 Students should expect to spend about 10 hours per week on coursework.

 Note that while students are exposed to a Christian worldview through the powerpoints and discussions, the course is not about indoctrination from a single perspective.
 The main textbook, while not Christian, is one of the most balanced college-level texts available.
 The PBS video series on the other hand does come from a more politically-correct viewpoint.
 By considering a range of perspectives we strive to arrive at truth.
 Students will better understand and be able to defend their beliefs when they have considered and debated opposing views.